dolphindb/api-json/README.md

 #### Example of returning as a table

-In this example, we take the server's equal join function (`ej`) as an example.
-By performing `ej` on two tables, the result of the join is also a table.
+In this example, we use DolphinDB equal join function `ej` on two tables.
+The result is also a table.

-For ease of understanding, the input and output results are listed in a simplified manner.

 leftTable: table(1 2 3 as id,'a' 'b' 'c' as name)

 rightTable: table(2 3 4 as id,'e' 'f' 'g' as name)

-resultTable: table(2,3 as id,'b' 'c' as name,'e' 'f' as rightTable_name)
+resultTable: table(2 3 as id,'b' 'c' as name,'e' 'f' as rightTable_name)

 > * Input